Sista varan i lager!

 A M9000 XC Race and M9020 Trail version of the wheel is soon to be available, both featuring 28 butted and straight-pull spokes front and rear.
 The XC Version will feature a 20mm internal and 23.9mm external rim width.

 While the Trail version features a wider 24mm internal and 27.9mm external wider.
 Both are tubeless compatible and come pre-installed with a tubeless rimstrip, something that Shimano states makes for easier spoke replacement and repair compared to previous tubeless designs.

-Hub configurations are limited and not interchangeable, with the XC Race version offered in 15mm thru-axle for the front only and either 9mm QR or 142 x 12mm thru-axle rear only.
+Hub configurations are limited and not interchangeable, with the XC Race version offered in 15mm thru-axle for the front only and 142 x 12mm thru-axle rear.
 The Trail version is available in just one configuration, 15mm front and 142 x 12mm rear only.

 Additionally, those looking to run tubulars off-road will see an updated version of the M980 released last year.
 The 29er version is claimed to weigh 1,300g and cost an astounding estimated.

-And just in case you're reading this and thinking these will make good cyclocross wheels, Shimano states these won't work with a 11-speed road cassette.
+And just in case you're reading this and thinking these will make good cyclocross wheels, Shimano states these won't work with a 10-11-speed road cassette.